 Esquire (Esq.) is an honorary title for a lawyer who has passed the bar exam and therefore holds the license of the state’s bar association.
 It’s the equivalent of a Dr. or Ph.D. in other professions, but requires no approval from ABA to use.
 It’s included on business cards, signatures, or resumes.
 Furthermore, this title also is used in England for a male member of the gentry, ranking just below a knight.

 The term “advocate” is used as a synonym for an attorney or a lawyer in the US without any additional legal significance.
-Advocates are authorized to give legal advice.
+Advocates are authorized to give legal advice and may offer free consultations to specific groups they're advocating for.
 The term doesn’t take into account the lawyer vs. attorney differences with respect to how they practice law.